ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 ## 6

 That's all I've got, for now.
 Hope it's useful, interesting, or otherwise not a total waste of time.
-I hope to revisit higher-dimensional shoelace-type formulas at some point, but -- another time.
+I hope to revisit higher-dimensional shoelace-type formulas at some point, but it'll have to wait.
 This was exhausting (well, making it pretty was).

 I made the diagrams using [Tikz](https://en.wikipedia.org/wiki/PGF/TikZ), which is what all those fancy diagrams in LaTeX documents and textbooks are made in, and it was a lot of work but I'm glad I've started to learn how to do it.
 The process of conveniently importing Tikz images into websites, though, is ... not enjoyable.
 I would be so excited if there was a project like [Mathjax](https://www.mathjax.org/) that extracted a subset of Tikz for inline web-document creation.

-As far as I can tell no current JS framework implements a math library that looks as professional as Tikz does -- but maybe I'm biased.
-I saw so many quality Tikz diagrams in my undergraduate classes that it has become my definition of professional.
-Unclear.